The Unconformity: 2012 event

 The 2012 event included events and exhibitions which commemorated the centenary of the North Mount Lyell disaster, with enactments that echoed the events of 1912.

 The West Coast Wilderness Railway was involved in the 2012 celebrations, with a re-enactment of transporting victims to the Queenstown cemetery.

 The festival partnered with Hobart-based Inflight ARI, to commission five site-specific contemporary artworks around Queenstown and Linda.
 Tasmanian artists have utilised old buildings and space in Queenstown for working with their artworks.

 The Friday forum at the Queenstown RSL "North Lyell Mine Disaster Forum" included Geoffrey Blainey.
 The wide range of sponsors for the festival include local businesses such as the historic Empire Hotel.

 2014 event

 The event was held again in 2014.

 2016 event

 The festival changed its name to The Unconformity and was held on 14 and 16 October, with a substantial crowd at the opening events.

 The grand finale of the festival is a football match on the Queenstown Oval.

 2018 event

 The second event with the new name was held in October 2018.

 2020 and 2021 event

 Due to the COVID-19 pandemic the 2020 event was postponed until 2021.
-The 2021 event was cancelled the day it was due to start as that day Tasmanias' southern region of 11 LGAs, went into a 3-day lockdown at 6pm.
+The 2021 event was cancelled the day it was due to start as that day Tasmania's southern region of 11 LGAs, went into a 3-day lockdown at 6pm.
 It was triggered when a man with the Delta variant escaped from hotel quarantine and was moving about in the community, before police located him the next day.